-At least since 1998, the NRTEE has been providing expertise, education and advice on climate change and more particularly on emissions trading.102 Recently, the Prime Minister of
+At least since 1998, the NRTEE has been providing expertise, education and advice on climate change and more particularly on emissions trading.
+Recently, the Prime Minister of Canada announced:

-Canada announced:

-With the coming into force of the Kyoto Protocol and building on climate change action already underway, the Government of Canada is requesting the NRTEE's advice and recommendations in the development of a long-term energy and climate change strategy for Canada.103 coordinate strategies and action on environmental issues through bilateral or multilateral intergovernmental agreements.
-The power to make these agreements is part of the inherent executive powers of Her Majesty in Right of Canada or a province,104 but they are also provided for and regulated by statute.
+With the coming into force of the Kyoto Protocol and building on climate change action already underway, the Government of Canada is requesting the NRTEE's advice and recommendations in the development of a long-term energy and climate change strategy for Canada.